Assessment of Symptom, Disability, Financial Trajectories in Patients Hospitalized for COVID-19 at 6 Months

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Christian Hemmerich, B.S., of the Oklahoma State University Center for Health Sciences in Tulsa, is the corresponding author.
+Authors: Adrian Diaz, M.D., M.P.H., of Ohio State University in Columbus, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.